ShahariarSohan/library-management-system/README.md

 * Clone repo from  going there .

 #### Use command
-* npm i  this will install all the required file like zod,dotenv you can also install it manually.
+* npm i  command install all the required file like zod,dotenv,cors etc but you can also install it manually.

 #### Set Environment Variable file
 * Set a .env file and if you have mongoDB client uri you can use it.